HyQuRP: Hybrid quantum-classical neural network with rotational and permutational equivariance: Experiments

 We refer to Appendix~\ref{app:baseline_arch} for full architectural details of the baselines, including the original designs and our implementation differences.

-\subsection{Results and Analysis}
+\subsection{Results and analysis}

-As shown in Fig.~\ref{fig:overall_results}, across all three datasets and both Light ($\sim$1.5K parameters) and Mid ($\sim$7K) regimes, HyQuRP achieves the best overall average rank ($1.56$).
-In particular, HyQuRP consistently outperforms the baselines in CAD-style datasets (ModelNet, ShapeNet).
-More precisely, on ModelNet with 6 points (Light), HyQuRP achieves $76.13\%$ test accuracy, exceeding the top-performing baselines—PointNet ($71.09\%$), PointMamba ($71.03\%$), and PointTransformer ($71.03\%$)—by +$5.04$, +$5.10$, and +$5.10$ percentage points, respectively (Tab.~\ref{tab:results_6pts_light_mid_meanonly}).
-The same pattern holds on ShapeNet and in the Mid setting.
-On the LiDAR-style SUO dataset, HyQuRP remains one of the strongest methods in both the Light and Mid regimes, albeit less dominant compared to CAD-style datasets.
+As shown in Table~\ref{tab:overall_results}, across two datasets and both Light ($\sim$1.5K parameters) and Mid ($\sim$7K) regimes, HyQuRP achieves the best overall average rank ($1.17$) and the highest average accuracy ($74.62\%$).
+In particular, on ModelNet with 6 points (Light), HyQuRP achieves $76.13\%$ test accuracy, exceeding the top-performing baselines—TFN ($72.54\%$), PointNet ($71.09\%$), and PointMamba ($71.03\%$)—by +$3.59$, +$5.04$, and +$5.10$ percentage points, respectively.
+A similar pattern holds on ShapeNet and in the Mid setting.
 Overall, these results indicate a substantial improvement over a diverse set of strong baselines across datasets and model sizes, under our experimental protocol.

-In our experimental setting, on ModelNet with 6 points (Light), Set-MLP (our permutation-invariant classical head) achieves $52.89\%$ test accuracy, which is $23.24$ percentage points lower than HyQuRP (Tab.~\ref{tab:results_6pts_light_mid_meanonly}).
-On average over all settings, HyQuRP outperforms Set-MLP by $18.09 \pm 6.18$ percentage points, even though the primary difference is the quantum component with $\sim$100 parameters.
-Set-MLP is not rotation-invariant, whereas HyQuRP is rotation- and permutation-invariant (Fig.~\ref{fig:overall_results}); this invariance property can contribute to the observed gap.
-Moreover, HyQuRP's quantum blocks operate in a $2^n$-dimensional Hilbert space for $n$ qubits, which may offer additional expressivity that is not reflected by the small parameter increase.
+In our experimental setting, on ModelNet with 6 points (Light), Set-MLP achieves $52.89\%$ test accuracy, which is $23.24$ percentage points lower than HyQuRP (Table~\ref{tab:overall_results}).
+On average over all settings, HyQuRP outperforms Set-MLP by $17.94 \pm 3.03$ percentage points, even though the primary architectural addition is the quantum component with $\sim$100 parameters.
+Set-MLP is not rotation-invariant, whereas HyQuRP is rotation- and permutation-invariant (Table~\ref{tab:rank}); this invariance property can contribute to the observed gap.
+Moreover, HyQuRP's quantum blocks operate in an exponentially large Hilbert space, which may offer additional expressivity that is not reflected by the small parameter increase.

+To assess whether invariance alone accounts for the gain, we further compare HyQuRP with TFN and VN-PointNet, both of which are invariant to rotations and permutations.
+The results in Tables~\ref{tab:overall_results} and ~\ref{tab:rank} show that HyQuRP broadly outperforms both TFN and VN-PointNet despite using fewer parameters.
+More specifically, when averaged across all settings, HyQuRP outperforms TFN and VN-PointNet by $5.20 \pm 3.33$ and $5.57 \pm 3.70$ percentage points, respectively (Table~\ref{tab:overall_results}).
+This suggests that the observed gain cannot be attributed solely to the invariance property, but rather that the quantum model may offer an additional representational advantage over classical models in this regime.